-Wetland losses due to the Southern Embankment, which total approximately 244, acres would still need to be mitigated.
+Wetland losses due to the Southern Embankment, which total approximately 244 acres, would still need to be mitigated.
 This includes 156 acres of farmed seasonally flooded areas; 17 acres of shallow marsh; and 71 acres of wet meadow.

-Work and collaboration to date has resulted in about 17 acres (17 habitat units) of wetlands mitigation implemented through the Ducks Unlimited In-Lieu Fee Program (Table 6).
-It is estimated an additional 241.5 acres (241.5 habitat units) will be needed for mitigation.
-While the locations for this are uncertain, there are many opportunities for implementing wetland mitigation.
+While the locations of mitigation are uncertain, there are many opportunities for implementing wetland mitigation in the area.
 A substantial amount of land will be needed for the Project, including large areas for upstream staging.
 As these areas are acquired, the Corps and the sponsors will identify opportunities to complete the needed amount of wetland mitigation.